2012–13 Fenerbahçe S.K. season: Matches

-Türkiye Kupası
+Turkish Cup

 Group stage

 8 winners from the fifth and the last qualifying round will be split into two groups of 4 teams.
 This stage will be a round-robin tournament with home and away matches, in the vein of UEFA European competitions' group stages.
 The winners and runners-up of the two groups will advance to the semi-finals.